 But you don’t need a track for speed workouts.

-Luckily, you can do pick ups, fartleks and tempo runs anywhere, which means none of us with a bad track memories need to fear that being required.
+Luckily, you can do running strides, fartleks and tempo runs anywhere, which means none of us with a bad track memories need to fear that being required.
 But running faster isn’t the only thing you need to actually get faster.
 Especially if you want to do it and not get hurt.

 Here is the happiest I’ve ever been on a track :)

 How do you get faster at running?

 - Speed drills to improve muscular endurance

 - Speed workouts to increase fast twitch muscles

 It’s important to know there is a VAST difference between sprint speed and improving your speed over 13.1 miles.

 Sprinters are going to throw their arms hugely up and down, while distance runners are focused on a smaller swing to conserve energy.
 But in both cases the speed of your arms can influence the speed of your run, which means it’s important to train!